 I take the spell-shooter from its holster, thumb the release, and bend the barrel to open the cylinder.
 The crystal in the center of the gun throbs an angry red.
 Small tendrils of smoke uncoil with every pulse of color.
 Knowing firsthand the folly of trying to pull the crystal out with my fingers, I remove the cylinder and tap it against the parking lot until it drops free.

 From my holster, I dig out another crystal from the slots that were originally meant to hold extra bullets.
 It’s the exact opposite of the one I just extracted.
-A dark blue surface constantly shifts to different shades that make it look not quite solid.
+A dark blue surface constantly shifts to different shades that make it look almost gaseous.
 It doesn’t feel exactly solid either.
 The odd texture fades as cold crawls up my fingers.
 They’re numb by the time I sit the blue next to the other stone.
 The red light stops blinking, slowing down, and faint clouds of color run off it, swallowed beneath the deep tones of the crystal next to it.
 I pick the stones up without burning or freezing my fingers off and store the red into my holster.
 The blue, I load into the cylinder and put the gun back together.

 The click as I pull the hammer back sounds louder than ever, but I do my best to ignore it.
 Keeping my breaths steady, I push my doubts to the back of my mind and push some pleasant memories forward.
 I think of chasing after the bends and turns of the creeks in the summertime.
 The deep harmonies of my mamaw singing along with the radio as she pours peroxide on my scraped knees.
 The memories play in my mind, and I sink into them like I would in the shallows of Crater Lake while Papaw dangled his feet on the dock, fishing pole rearing back for a cast.
 Then I put the barrel of the gun to my temple and pull the trigger.